The Master – Nigel MacDonald

 He and his wife are Elders of their church and both are in active leadership roles there, with Nigel currently serving as Church Secretary.
 He is also a lay preacher and is an advisor to his denomination’s national trustee body.
 Nigel also chairs the ministerial deployment committee of his region within the denomination.
-In addition, he is Chairman of a pre-school owned by his local church and Vice Chairman of a housing charity for the elderly, based locally to his home
+In addition, he is Chairman of a pre-school owned by his local church and Vice Chairman of a housing charity for the elderly, based locally to his home.

-Renter Warden Neil Edwards
+Upper Warden – Neil Edwards

 Neil Edwards joined the Livery in 1997.
-After 2 years as a Steward he was elected to join the Court in 2007 where his highlight has been proposing the toast to the guests at dinners for three Masters: Past Master Geoffrey Vero, Past Master Eda Rose Lawson and Past Master Peter Simeons.
+After 2 years as a Steward, he was elected to the Court in 2007 where his highlight has been proposing the toast to the guests at dinners for three Masters: Past Master Geoffrey Vero, Past Master Eda Rose Lawson and Past Master Peter Simeons.
 At the latter’s Installation Dinner in October 2015 he commenced his toast by blowing a referee’s whistle as it coincided with the start of the 2015 Rugby World Cup!

 Neil is founder and chief executive of Green Parking, who offer boutique parking services to the property industry, and has built and operated two other parking businesses, one of which was sold to NCP in 2002.
 He initially qualified and trained as a Chartered Surveyor with Healey and Baker where the late Past Master Peter Winfield introduced him to the Livery.
 Seconded by Past Master Peter Keens, he was admitted at the Spring Dinner at Trinity House in 1996.

-Third Warden – Simon Wilkinson
+Renter Warden – Simon Wilkinson

 Simon Wilkinson was born and bred in Buckinghamshire.
 Following his father John, he joined the Livery in 2000 and the Court in 2006.
-His association with the hat trade dates back to his great grandfather who owned hat factories in Luton from the late 1880s to the 1920s, where he was also Lord Mayor.
+His association with the hat trade dates back to his great-grandfather who owned hat factories in Luton from the late 1880s to the 1920s, where he was also Lord Mayor.

 For his R&R, Simon enjoys country pursuits, good rations and entertaining company.

-Fourth Warden – Jeremy Bedford
+Third Warden – Jeremy Bedford